Celeste Cortesi: Miss Philippines Earth-Italy 2018

 Cortesi is the inaugural winner of the Miss Philippines Earth-Italy pageant in Rome.
 She joined the pageant as she was encouraged by her mother.

 Miss Earth Philippines 2018

-Cortesi represented the Filipino community of Rome, Italy at the Miss Earth Philippines 2018 pageant.
+Cortesi represented the Filipino community of Rome, Italy at Miss Earth Philippines 2018.

 On May 19, 2018, she was crowned as Miss Earth Philippines 2018 by the outgoing titleholder Karen Ibasco.

-Cortesi also won the following awards: